gradle/declarative-gradle/docs/reference/migration-case-study.md

 }
 ```

-The DCL version is more concise and communicates the same intented "project definition".
+The DCL version is more concise and communicates the same intended "project definition".
 The main disadvantage is the use of hardcoded GAV (Group:Artifact:Version) strings for dependencies, rather than the type-safe references provided by the Version Catalog in the original.
 This is a temporary limitation, and support for shared version declarations is expected in a future EAP.